kiltum/jirastat/README.md

 |JS_DAYS|30|How many days script should look in past|
 |JS_CUMILATIVE|yes|Cumulative output in task count|
 |JS_VERB|no|Put some debug information

+Also all this config variables can be storen in jirastat.{json,yaml,toml} file

 ## Example picture from Excel